Last Updated On:

 You need to ensure that your target audiences are the same as that of your influencer’s.
-Finding the right influencers ensures that your products are shown to relevant audiences who may be actually interested.
+This is a must when you want to find influencers for your business because the right ones will ensure that your products are shown to relevant audiences.

 Image via Instagram

 In the above image, a travel influencer is seen promoting American Tourister.
-If you are a brand that deals in travel accessories, approaching such influencers would be beneficial.
+If you are a brand that deals in travel accessories, it should be your goal to find influencers who create such content and have relevant audiences.
 Your products will be exposed to the right audiences who may actually be interested in them.

 2. Know Your Influencer

-Now that you realize the importance of influencer marketing, let’s look at how you need to evaluate your influencers.
+In order to find influencers for your business, you need to first evaluate them.
 Evaluation is necessary or else you may end up with the wrong influencers or even fake ones.
-Below are the parameters that you must evaluate when finding influencers for your brand.
+Below are the parameters that you must evaluate when finding influencers for your business.

 It is essentially a measure of how much your influencer is capable of influencing their purchase decisions.
 A recent research found that Instagram influencers with 1K to 5K followers have greater engagement than bigger influencers.

-Find influencers whose personality and style aligns with your messaging and brand values.
+Find influencers whose personality and style align with your messaging and brand values.
 Such resonance will make the content truly appealing and relevant to your target audiences.

-Find influencers whose niche aligns with your business, products, or industry.
+When you’re looking to find influencers for your business, you need to see whose niche aligns with your business, products, or industry.
 For example, if you develop tech gadgets, find influencers from the technology niche.
 Relevance is key when it comes to deciding the fate of your influencer campaigns.

 Influencer marketing is certainly not restricted to celebrities.
 Brands turn to influencers who have built smaller but highly engaged audiences.
 In fact, micro-influencers have 22.2X more buying conversations than the average consumer every week.

-So the obvious question is where can you find influencers for your campaigns?
+So the obvious question is where can you find influencers for your business?
 Here are some ideas:

 1. On Social Media

-The easiest way of finding the right influencers for your brand is to look for the ones who are already talking about you.
-Blog posts or social media mentions about your brand will help you find influencers in your network.
+The easiest way of finding the right influencers for your business is to look for the ones who are already talking about you.
+Blog posts or social media mentions about your brand will help you find influencers for your business.
 So, look out for those.

 Social media monitoring or listening tools can help you find influencers who are talking about you or your industry.
 For instance, someone may have posted about yoga accessories.
 If you deal with such products or something similar, you definitely should engage with them.

 Social monitoring and listening tools like Hootsuite, Mention, or Simply Measured can help you track your brand mentions on social media.
-You can use them to respond to your customer comments or even find relevant influencers talking about you.
+You can use them to respond to your customer comments or even find influencers who are talking about you.